First Year Focus

 Students with AP or IB Psychology credit

 As noted above, students with AP or IB credit for PSYCH 110 do not have to take the course at Northwestern.
 They can start with a 200-level psychology course.
-Options include:
+We will have some spots reserved in each of these courses that will become available during first-year student registration.

 Preregistration